 - Provide the affirmations needed for the Vermont Early Childhood Alliance application – the first step in promoting your policy issue at the state legislative level.

 - Direct early childhood system issues to the appropriate regional or statewide workgroups.

 For regional issues, topics or needs, contact the appropriate Building Bright Futures Regional Councils.
 Click here for the list of the 12 BBF Regional Councils and Regional Coordinator contact information.
-If you have questions about how to fill out the form or other questions about the Action Plan, contact Cynthia Greene, the Early Childhood Action Plan Coordinator.
+If you have questions about how to fill out the form or other questions about the Action Plan, contact Emily Kornheiser, the Early Childhood Action Plan Director.